April 30th 2016 8:00 AM - 12:00 PM Groves Auditorium

 Mini-Van Transportation Service Area

-The Next service area includes Birmingham, Beverly Hills, Bingham Farms, Franklin, and portions of Bloomfield Township, Bloomfield Hills, Troy, Southfield, Royal Oak and West Bloomfield.
+The Next service area includes Birmingham, Beverly Hills, Bingham Farms, and Franklin.

 The delivery area includes medical buildings at Crooks and Long Lake in Troy and medical facilities located on Northwestern Highway between 12 and 14 Mile Roads